David Orr Belcher College of Fine and Performing Arts

 Dr. Thorp currently conducts the Concert Choir, University Chorus and Chamber Singers.
 She teaches Fundamentals of Conducting, Choral Conducting, and Choral Methods.
 Dr. Thorp also oversees student teachers in choral music education and community internships in choral music.

 In addition to choral conducting, Dr. Thorp’s research interests include social justice in music education and community building through musical performance.
-She has presented at state NAfME conferences in Arizona and West Virginia as well as at national and international symposiums including the Giving Voice to Democracy in Music Symposium in Montclair, New Jersey, the Suncoast Music Education Research Symposium in South Florida, the NAfME Music Research and Teacher Education National Conference, the ACDA Symposium on Research in Choral Singing, and the College Music Society National Conference.
+She has presented at state ACDA and NAfME conferences in Arizona, West Virginia, and North Carolina as well as at national and international symposiums including the Giving Voice to Democracy in Music Symposium in Montclair, New Jersey, the Suncoast Music Education Research Symposium in South Florida, the NAfME Music Research and Teacher Education National Conference, the ACDA Symposium on Research in Choral Singing, and the College Music Society National Conference.